mobarski/tkv/KANBAN.md

+# ACTIVE

+- split methods with pattern into two: scan_xxx and xxx

 # TODO

 ## ALL

-- split methods with pattern into two: scan_xxx and xxx
 - sqlite -> make single table mode the default

 - tkv_sqlite.connect_view